Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 > - A list item.
 > - Another item.
 > `Code` looks like this.
-Best Practice
+💡 Pro Tips & Knowledge
-Always put a blank line before and after a blockquote for clean, consistent rendering across all parsers.
+Compatibility: Always place a blank line before and after a blockquote for clean rendering across all parsers.

-💡 Pro Knowledge:
-Blockquotes are excellent for email replies or conversations to show different speakers.

-Avoid nesting beyond 2-3 levels, as it can become visually confusing.

 5. Lists
 Ordered (Numbered) Lists
 Create an ordered list by using numbers followed by periods.
-The actual numbers used are irrelevant; the output will always be in correct numerical order.

 markdown
 1. First item
-1. Second item  <!-- Notice we used '1' again! -->
+2. Second item
-1. Third item
+3. Third item
-    1. Indented item (4 spaces)
+    1. Indented item (4 spaces or 1 tab)
     2. Another indented item
 4. Fourth item
 ➤ Rendered Output: